 2020 looks to be an exciting year for the telecommunications industry with new technologies being developed that are set to continue onwards through the course of the next few years.

+It is especially crucial to be flexible in the B2B landscape.
+If not, companies will be left out as they become less and less competitive.
+Hence, different services and innovative efforts are gaining prominence such as lead generation services, database management, social media and digital marketing, and more.
 For marketers looking to adapt to the growing trends in B2B sales, there are a couple of things to look out for in the next strategy meeting.

 Let’s take a look at the possibility of 5G networks and the role of influencer marketing in the telecom arena this coming year.

 The Role of Influencers

 The rise of B2B influencers is apparent in the realm of B2B, and the B2B telecom industry is not insulated from this trend.
 There is a prediction that as influencer marketing becomes decentralized, we will see a rise in micro-influencers that are sought out for their industry and thought leader status.
 This brings into light what a company is doing to encourage business leaders to promote and support their products.

 Influencer marketing is changing the way we view promotion.

 It is undeniable that influencers bring about a sense of social proof that reiterates the benefits of a product or service that they are supporting.
 This automatically increases the goodwill of what they are supporting, giving the notion that “if it’s good enough for the expert, it’s good enough for me.”